Graduation-Project-Automotive-ECE25/STM32/README.md

 ### 🧠 Task Scheduling

 - The RTOS supports:
-  - Task creation with defined stack size and priority
+  - Task creation with a defined stack size and priority
   - Task waiting (delay-based blocking)
   - Cooperative multitasking with PendSV-based context switching